gali-org/iced_fonts/README.md

 ### Bring your own Font!
 One problem people bring up is that they only need a few icons.
 So the macro used by this library is exported for public use.
 See the `custom` example.

+### Advanced Primitives
+Enabling the `advanced_text` feature will give access to functions to help you construct advanced `Text` types to use in widgets.

 ### Failed fonts.
 Saddly some fonts are not supported because they are not given proper names in the `post` table.
 This is a failure of the font author and there is nothing we can do about these.
 We cannot generate/lookup names that are not in the font.
 The currently list of these follows